Animatronics

 20181002_124852

-An incredibly difficult project.
+A difficult project.
 The wings were to weigh about 1.75 lbs each and be about 39″ in length.
-All four wings needed to raise up together and then the inner wings needed to be able to lower and then raise back up along with additional forward/back flapping motion.
+All four wings were to raise up together and then the inner wings were to lower and then raise back up along with additional forward/back flapping motion.
 This was accomplished using a two stage custom built linear drive arrangement with very tight packaging- the mechanism is about 8.5″ wide and 10″ long.
 All wings were driven using small diameter braided stainless cables.
-This mechanism was really just too complex and had LOTS of problems.
+This mechanism was really just too complex for what it needed to do.

 This is currently being rebuilt to be much smaller/lighter and with lower power requirements.
-The new mechanics are being build around servo driven lead screw drives.
+The new mechanics are built around servo driven lead screw drives.
 This uses an eight turn winch servo to get 64mm of lead screw travel.
 The benefit is that it is much smaller, lighter, lower power and doesn’t require a separate motor driver circuit with position feedback.
+With this mechanism, all four wings raise together (but with a different amount of travel for the inner vs outer wings) and the wings fold open as they are raised.

 20200727_193102